VJZ-Corp/vjz-corp.github.io/README.md

 - In the *About* section, you can learn about VJZ Corporation's rich history and connect with our communities and platforms.
 - In the *Apply* section, you can submit an application so that you can directly work for us!
-- In the *Resources* section, you will find many resources, such as articles, blogs, videos, and tutorials.
+- In the *Resources* section, you will find many resources, such as articles, guides, videos, lessons, tutorials, and more.

 # Immune System Fighting Simulator
 ![](/assets/images/immune_system_fighting_sim.png)